aphymi/pondbot-v2/readme.md

 Running
 ------

 In order to run PondBot, use `./manage.py run` or `./manage.py keep`.

-The latter runs the bot, while the former runs the bot and detaches from the process, freeing up the terminal.
+The latter runs the bot while keeping access to stdin and stdout, while the former runs the bot and detaches
+    from the process, freeing up the terminal.